The Wall: Tributes

 In 2018, a tribute album The Wall [Redux] was released, with individual artists covering the entire album.
 This included Melvins' version of "In The Flesh?", Pallbearer covering "Run Like Hell", former Screaming Trees' singer Mark Lanegan covering "Nobody Home" and Church of the Cosmic Skull reworking "The Trial".
 On 19 September 2019, Channel Awesome's internet series, Nostalgia Critic, released a music video review of the album called Nostalgia Critic's The Wall, featuring Corey Taylor and Rob Scallon.
-The album and video received overwhelmingly poor reviews from viewers and critics.

 Track listing

 All tracks are written and sung by Roger Waters, except where noted.